scy-phy/ICS-Evasion-Attacks/README.md

   * `Data` contains the dataset used for the experiment. *Note* to obtain WADI data please refer to [iTrust](https://itrust.sutd.edu.sg/)

-  * `Evaluation` contains the scripts to evaluate the attack efficacy in different constraints scenarios
+  * `Evaluation` contains the python notebooks to evaluate the attack efficacy in different constraints scenarios.
+By running each notebook you reporduce the results found in the paper.
+To open and run the notebooks run the following commad `conda activate && jupyter notebook`

 ### Requirements

-To execute attacks and evaluate them `Python 3`, `Keras`, `Pandas`, `Numpy` are required.
+To execute attacks and evaluate them `Python 3`, `Keras`, `Pandas`, `Numpy`,  `Jupyter` are required.
+Installation through `conda` is suggested.

 ### Usage
 Command-line options available: